Trauma & Post Traumatic Stress Disorder (PTSD)

 PTSD is frequently comorbid with other mental health conditions, particularly depression and anxiety disorders.
 For this reason, when a child and family are significantly impacted by trauma, providers should obtain history and elicit symptoms that touch on a wide range of functions and symptoms.
 For instance, the “HEADSSS” assessment mentioned above is used in adolescents to understand social functioning and elicit areas of difficulty and risk.
 Screening tools such as the PHQ-9 for depression (see section on depression) can also be useful to detect comorbid conditions.
 These conditions can then be incorporated into the treatment plan, with interventions that may overlap (e.g., psychotherapy) or represent a new direction (e.g., pharmacotherapy with an SSRI medication).
 Mental health conditions and symptoms seen comorbidly with trauma are, in general, more challenging to treat than when there is no significant trauma.

-Noah returns to the PCP's office two months after starting with a therapist who specializes in young children exposed to trauma.
+Noah returns to the primary care provider's office two months after starting with a therapist who specializes in young children exposed to trauma.
 His mom reports that he still has occasional outbursts, but they are much less frequent.
 His nightmares are gone, but he still wets the bed about once per week.
 Noah’s mom also reports that he seems much more like himself.
+The provider makes a plan to track Noah’s symptoms over time and asks his mother to reach out if his symptoms become notably worse.

 Frequently Asked Questions (FAQs)